 The oldest experiment in our library, from 2006, showed that sending emails to direct mail recipients — instead of only direct mail or only email — led to 60.5% more donations than direct mail alone (and 1607% more than email alone).
-Nat Ward recently wrote about this strategy, integrated fundraising, in Is Your Email Fundraising Cannibalizing Your Direct Mail Fundraising?
+Nat Ward wrote about this strategy, multichannel marketing, in Is Your Email Fundraising Cannibalizing Your Direct Mail Fundraising?
 Probably Not.

-And while integrated fundraising — using one or more of your fundraising channels with the same focus or campaign — has become a generally held ‘best practice’, many organizations are just now starting to think about integrated fundraising.
-This post will give some reasons why you need to be doing integrated fundraising, what it is today, what are some new, proven, and tested ideas, and some key concepts behind them.
-And if you just want to get the ideas, because you’re a fundraising genius, click here.
+And while multichannel marketing — using one or more of your fundraising channels with the same focus or campaign — has become a generally held ‘best practice’, many organizations are just now starting to think about it.
+This post will give some reasons why you need to be doing multichannel marketing, what it is today, what are some new, proven, and tested ideas, and some key concepts behind them.

-We’re kind of obsessed with email acquisition because email is king when it comes to raising money online.
-Generally speaking, the more (quality) emails you have and the more (quality) emails you send the more online revenue you will generate.
+We’re kind of obsessed with email acquisition because email is top dog when it comes to raising money online.
+Generally speaking, the more (quality) emails you have and the more (quality) emails you send, the more online revenue you will generate.

 Frequent, and great, communication also helps drive donor retention rates and therefore Lifetime Value, the main metric that matters when it comes to long-term fundraising.